gbeltrao/squidex-docs/05-integrated/schemas.md

 A schema defines the structure of the content.

-Each field has multiple states:
+Each field can have the following states:

 1. **Locked**: The field cannot be updated or deleted.